Bounded ribbonlength for knot families and multi-twist M\"obius bands: Accordion Folds and the M obius band

 \begin{corollary} The infimal aspect ratio of a multi-twist paper M\"obius band is $\leq 3\sqrt{3}$. \end{corollary} \begin{proof} Any folded ribbon M\"obius band can be well approximated by a sequence of paper M\"obius bands so that the aspect ratios converge to the folded ribbonlength.
 This is proved in Lemma 3 in \cite{Hen}, or in Lemma~\ref{lem:approx} above. \end{proof}

 How does this compare to previous work?
-We note that $3\sqrt{3}\leq 5.197$, which is less than the value of $6.5$ given by Hennessey in \cite{Hen}.
+We note that $3\sqrt{3}\leq 5.197$, which is less than the value of $3+2\sqrt{2}\leq 5.83$ given by Hennessey in \cite{Hen}.
 Recall that Schwartz \cite{RES-Mob} proved that the infimal aspect ratio of an embedded paper M\"obius band is $\sqrt{3}$.
-In addition, Schwartz and Brown \cite{RES-Brown} proved that it is possible to build a 3 half-twist embedded paper M\"obius band with aspect ratio 3.
+In addition, Schwartz and Brown \cite{RES-Brown} proved that it is possible to build a 3 half-twist paper M\"obius band with aspect ratio 3.
 This is is conjectured infimal aspect ratio for this case.
-Corollary~\ref{cor:mmmb} then leads us to conjecture the following.
+For the 5 half-twist paper M\"obius band case, we prove the following in Appendix~\ref{sect:6twist}.